Cyfrin/codehawks-docs/src/routes/rewards-and-judging/+page.md

 ```

 Obviously, their is a much smaller prize pool for this tier, and it can be a lot of work to run through all the findings in such a tier.
 Submissions that show low effort will be disqualified, as discretion by the judges.

+## QA / Gas / Informational

+As of August 18th, 2023, CodeHawks no longer accepts gas/qa/informational findings.

 ## Selected Finding